These beauty pageant contestants shared statistics about violence against women when asked for their body measurements

 While there were a few viewers who were decidedly not happy with the pageant’s decision, believing it to be merely a “publicity stunt”—

-—most viewers found the focus on women’s issues both refreshing and important:
+—most viewers found the focus on women’s issues both refreshing and important: false

 And while the pageant received some flack for still including a swimsuit section (which many believe further promotes the objectification of women), Newton noted to BuzzFeed that wearing a bathing suit does not mean a woman is asking to be objectified, nor should women be slut-shamed for wearing revealing clothes in general.